 What are your options?

+Be considerate, share with permission, and give credit to your fellow creators.
+If someone created a piece of content for a specific reason, consider contacting them before posting.
 If you can't find the creator, simply mention the website or blog where they found it, such as @somethingturquoise on Instagram (saying "I'm sorry but this is not my photo" and giving credit).

 "We hope these suggestions help to clarify how to credit photographers or how to style your photography credits."
 We recommend taking screenshots as part of your workflow because it adds no extra work to using just one image."